How to find a good entry level bike

 Where to Buy

 There are some great online places to buy and sell used mountain bikes such as Pinkbike and Bicycle Blue Book, MTBR, or Bike Exchange.
-I can’t speak to those much as all of my used bike purchases have come from Facebook or Craigslist.
+I can’t speak to those much as all of my used bike purchases have come from Facebook, Craigslist, or other classifieds sites like KSL.com.
 Thrift stores and garage sales can be good if you really know what you’re looking for.
-One of the best places to find good deals is in local Facebook groups dedicated to mountain biking.
+One of the best ways to find good deals is by asking around in local Facebook groups dedicated to mountain biking.
 There are a lot of riders out there who buy a new bike and let their old bike sit in the garage without ever listing it for sale anywhere.
 However, those same people are often the same ones that will make you a fantastic deal if they know you’re looking for something.

 Find a Good Deal